Little Richard: Health problems and death

-In October 1985, having finished his album Lifetime Friend, Richard returned from England to film a guest spot on the show Miami Vice.
-Following the taping, he accidentally crashed his sports car into a telephone pole in West Hollywood, California.
+In October 1985, having finished Lifetime Friend, Richard returned from England to film a guest spot on the show Miami Vice.
+Following the taping, he reportedly fell asleep at the wheel and crashed his Nissan 300ZX into a telephone pole in West Hollywood, California.
 He suffered a broken right leg, broken ribs and head and facial injuries.
-His recovery from the accident took several months, preventing him from attending the inaugural Rock and Roll Hall of Fame ceremony in January 1986 where he was one of several inductees.
+His recovery took several months, preventing him from attending the inaugural Rock and Roll Hall of Fame ceremony in January 1986 where he was one of several inductees.
 He instead supplied a recorded message.

 In 2007, Richard began having problems walking due to sciatica in his left leg, requiring him to use crutches.
 In November 2009, he entered a hospital to have replacement surgery on his left hip.
-Despite returning to performing the following year, Richard's problems with his hip continued and he was brought onstage in a wheelchair, only being able to play sitting down.
-On September 30, 2013, he revealed to CeeLo Green at a Recording Academy fundraiser that he had suffered a heart attack the week before at home.
+Despite returning to performing the following year, Richard's problems with his hip continued and he was brought onstage in a wheelchair, able to play only while seated.
+On September 30, 2013, he revealed to CeeLo Green at a Recording Academy fundraiser that he had suffered a heart attack the week before.
 Taking aspirin and having his son turn on the air conditioner saved his life according to his doctor.
 Richard stated, "Jesus had something for me.
 He brought me through."

 On April 28, 2016, Richard's friend Bootsy Collins stated on his Facebook page that, "he is not in the best of health so I ask all the Funkateers to lift him up."
-Reports began being posted on the internet stating that Richard was in grave health and that his family were gathering at his bedside.
+Reports stated that Richard was in grave health and that his family were gathering at his bedside.
 On May 3, 2016, Rolling Stone provided a health update by Richard and his lawyer; Richard stated, "not only is my family not gathering around me because I'm ill, but I'm still singing.
 I don't perform like I used to, but I have my singing voice, I walk around, I had hip surgery a while ago but I'm healthy.'"
 His lawyer said, "He's 83.
 I don't know how many 83-year-olds still get up and rock it out every week, but in light of the rumors, I wanted to tell you that he's vivacious and conversant about a ton of different things and he's still very active in a daily routine."
 Though Richard continued to sing in his eighties, he kept away from the stage.

-On May 9, 2020, after a two month illness, Richard died at the age of 87 at his home in Tullahoma, Tennessee, from a cause related to bone cancer.
-His brother, sister, and son were with him at the time.
-Richard received tributes from many popular musicians, including Bob Dylan, Paul McCartney, Mick Jagger, John Fogerty, Elton John, and Lenny Kravitz, as well as many others, such as film director John Waters, who were influenced by Richard's music and persona.
+On May 9, 2020, after a two-month illness, Richard died at the age of 87 at his home in Tullahoma, Tennessee, from bone cancer.
+His brother, sister, and son were with him.
+Richard received tributes from popular musicians, including Bob Dylan, Paul McCartney, Mick Jagger, John Fogerty, Elton John, and Lenny Kravitz.
 He is interred at Oakwood University Memorial Gardens Cemetery in Huntsville, Alabama.